icgrp/bert/docs/embedded/bert.md

 ### Code for Testing BERT
 The basic test to check that BERT is working is to write and then read from a BRAM in the design.
 The following code can be used to verify BERT write operations.\
 TODO: Check that it compiles
+TODO: doe this need an associated design for them to use this with?

 ```c
 #include "bert.h"